Screening of Family Members

 Celiac is a genetic disorder, therefore it is highly recommended that family members be tested.
 Parents, siblings and children of Celiacs have a 10% chance of having the disease.
 Also at increased risk are grandparents, grandchildren, aunts, uncles, and cousins.
 Family members with other autoimmune diseases have a 25% risk of developing Celiac – so alert your loved ones of your diagnosis and suggest they consider being screened as well.

-Important to note: Even if the antibody blood test is negative at the time of initial testing, Celiac can be triggered later at any point in life, so follow-up testing should occur for family members, certainly if experiencing classic gastrointestinal symptoms.
+Also note: Even if the antibody blood test is negative at the time of initial testing, Celiac can be triggered later at any point in life, so follow-up testing should occur for family members, certainly if experiencing classic gastrointestinal symptoms.